SuxianAlicia/addressbook-level2/doc/UserGuide.md

 Format: `list`

 ### Sorting existing list of persons : `sort`
-Sorts the list of all persons in the address book in alphabetical order.<br>
+Sorts the list of all persons in the address book in alphabetical order of their names.<br>
 Format: `sort`

 ### Finding all persons containing any keyword in their name: `find`